friyad/friyad/README.md

 I like to build the website error-free for the best user experience.
 I am passionate about using the latest technology.
 I pride myself on doing quality work and love to solve real-world problems.
 My main focus is on you, which is why I am well committed and always try to satisfy my clients with the work as well as maintain excellent communication.

 ❤ Typescript lover<br/>
-✌Let's invent a new thought!
+✌ Let's invent a new thought!

 ### Skills: